sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **SOFTWARE SAFETY INTEGRITY**: probability or measurment of the likehood in a electronic programmable system that its safety funtions  perform as intended in a defined enviroment under all defined conditions for a defined amount of time.

 **HARDWARE SAFETY INTEGRITY**: part of the system safety that depends in the random hardware failures that be hazarous.

+error tolerance [IEEE Std 610.12 1990]
+The ability of a system or component to continue normal operation despite the presence of erroneous inputs.

 **RELIABILITY**: Is the probability that a piece of equipment or component will perform correctly its intended goal, inside the defined time, and under the correct enviroment.
 So Reliability is defined by the probability that for an given time interval [0,t], the systems performs ok, during all the time interval up to time t, starting working at time t=0.